Courage-1984/Dataset-Forge/docs/README_full.md

 - **Pipeline Compilation:** JIT compilation for performance-critical code paths (see utils/pipeline_compilation.py).
 - **Integration:** All features follow modular design, robust menu loop, lazy import, memory management, and parallel processing patterns.
 - **Testing:** Comprehensive test suite in tests/test_utils/test_performance_optimization.py covering all optimization features, with robust error handling and edge case testing.

+All DPID implementations are modular and testable, including Umzi's DPID (pepedpid), which is fully integrated and covered by robust, non-interactive tests.

 ---